Chair | Assistant Professor

 Phone: (816) 271-5664

 Bio: Hannah Herrera serves as the Administrative Assistant for the Department of Theatre, Cinema, and Dance.
 Hannah is originally from Hartford, Kentucky—a small town with the famous slogan, “home of 2,000 happy people and a few soreheads”.
 Hannah considers herself to have been one of the 2,000 happy people.
 She received her B.A. in Spanish, B.A. in Christian Missions, and Teaching English to Speakers of Other Languages (TESOL) Certification from Campbellsville University in 2013.
+Hannah also holds a Masters of Liberal Studies in Global Studies from Fort Hays State University, which she received in 2018.
 Hannah has extensive travel experience and has volunteered in orphanages, schools, and homeless shelters in Ukraine, Mongolia, Guatemala, Venezuela, and Mexico.
-Currently pursuing a MLS in Global Studies, Hannah’s desire is to serve as an advocate for higher education and contribute to international human development through educational opportunities.
+Hannah’s desire is to serve as an advocate for higher education and contribute to international human development through educational opportunities.

 Adjunct Faculty of Dance